Let us send you paid writing opportunities in our free email newsletter:

 • The Skinny presents a cross-section of the most exciting cultural happenings across Scotland.
 They cover the best new music, film, comedy, theatre, visual art, food and drink, club nights, literature and spoken word to be found in Edinburgh, Glasgow and beyond.
 They're seeking features between 700-1400 words and reviews of 200-400 words.
 According to their payments page, they pay between £40-65 for a feature, and between £10-20 for a review.
 To learn more, refer to this page.

 • Artdose Magazine is an independent print and digital art magazine based in Wisconsin, committed to connecting and supporting the visual arts in the Midwest.
 They are seeking arts writers from Illinois, Iowa, Michigan, Minnesota, and Wisconsin.
 They're looking for articles (500 words max) on visual arts-related topics that have connection to the writer's region, state, or art community.
 They are open to submissions from arts writers at all skill levels and experience.
-According to their pitch guide, they pay $125 per selected article for print only.
+According to their pitch guide, they pay $125 per selected article for print only and $50 per review for online only.
 To learn more, refer to this page.

 • Broad Sound is “a journal of arts and culture.”
 They’re always seeking new work on film, music, literature, visual art, and more.
 According to their pitch guide, they pay $100 per piece.
 If interested, email your pitches to broadsoundmag@gmail.com.
 To learn more, refer to this page.